GeekFiftyFive/GeekFiftyFive.github.io/docs/_posts/2022-11-20-introducing-sunda.markdown

 ]
 ```

-Note, the result has been pretified for readability.
+Note, the result has been prettified for readability.

 Say we didn't just want to match one string literally, and wanted to match on multiple different strings that all contain a certain pattern.
 Running the following query: